Who does what…

 - Parish Council (which covers Long Itchington, Bascote and Bascote Heath).

-In all three Councils there are councillors who are elected by you; usually for a four year term and they have responsibilities that differ dependent upon the tier of council.
+In all three Councils there are councillors who are elected by you; usually for a 4-year term..

 Our County Council (Warwickshire) is based in Shire Hall in Warwick, with different administrative buildings spread throughout the county.
-It is largely responsible for the care and support for vulnerable people, whether the elderly or younger people and families who require some form of care and help.
-The County Council still has some key responsibilities in learning, education and culture and runs our libraries and museums as an example of this, keeping some of the very distinctive heritage facilities that distinguish our historic council.
-Many of us in Long Itchington Parish will also be aware that the County Council has an important role in maintaining a significant part of our local road network as well as certain lighting on main roads.
-All County Councillors are representatives of ‘divisions’ that is the geographical boundary of their electorate – our County Councillor, Bob Stevens, represents the Feldon Division – quite a sizable area extending far beyond our Parish Boundary into Stockton as well as Ufton.
+It is largely responsible for the care and support for vulnerable people, whether the elderly. the young, or families who require some form of care and help.
+The County Council still has some key responsibilities in learning, education and culture and runs our libraries and museums.

 The Parish Council

-The Long Itchington Parish Council has responsibility for a number of disparate issues including allotments, bus shelters, community centres, footpaths, lighting of certain roads, litter bins, the acquisition and sale of land in its parish, tree planting, public conveniences, provision of recreation grounds and facilities, public seating, open spaces (eg greens and ponds), signs and place names.
+Long Itchington Parish Council has a wide range of responsibilities including allotments, bus shelters, community centres, footpaths, lighting of certain roads, litter bins, the acquisition and sale of land in its parish, tree planting, public conveniences, provision of recreation grounds and facilities, public seating, open spaces (e.g. greens and ponds), signs and place names.

 In addition parish councils can spend a limited amount of money on anything they deem of benefit to the community.

-Our County and District Councillors work hard to represent you and we are fortunate here in Long Itchington to have excellent working relationships across all the tiers of Local Government – if you want to know more, the County Council as well as Stratford District has many meetings that open to the public as we the Parish Council do on the first Wednesday of the month – come along if you want to find out more.
+Our County and District Councillors work hard to represent us and we are fortunate here in Long Itchington to have excellent working relationships across all the tiers of Local Government.
+If you want to know more, the County Council and Stratford District have many meetings that open to the public, or come along to an LI Parish Council meeting – these are held on the first Wednesday of every month (except August).